jhollinger/idlemailer/README.md

       # Default "from" address for all mailers
       config.default_from = nil

-      # Write all deliveries to $stdout
+      # Write logs to any custom logger you want
+      # For using Logger you may want to: require 'logger'
+      config.logger = Logger.new('log/mailers.log')

+      # Write full message body to log (if enabled).
+Otherwise, only message headers are logged.
-      config.log = false
+      config.log_body = false
     end

 ## Testing